This post may contain affiliate links. Please see my disclosure policy for details.

 Originally this was the dining room of Greenway house in the 18th century and a mess room during World War II, but in Agatha Christie’s time, this was transformed into a library to store books.

 Agatha Christie and her family collected over 5,000 books in and around the house!

 The paintings you see were painted in 1943 by Lieutenant Marshall Lee.
 He portrayed the 10th Flotilla’s journey from Key West in Florida to Greenway.
 It includes lots of images of the Infantry arriving at the house.

 Another great room that welcomed us with traditional brass band, swing, and jazz music floating in the air is the dining room.

 This was the area where the whole family would dine and gather in celebration.
 In fact, many of Agatha Christie’s landmark birthday celebrations were held in this very room!

 She had a huge passion for food and would often serve up only the best dishes with champagne for her guests.

-You can also find some great artefact in here including the cobra doorstop, a lobster ceramic dish and the amazing double-humped camel pottery that Max Mallowan bought here from China.
+You can also find some great artefacts in here including the cobra doorstop, a lobster ceramic dish, and the amazing double-humped camel pottery that Max Mallowan bought here from China.

 If there was a bedroom I would like for myself, it’s this one.
 Not only was the decor lovely and the room light and airy, but it also provided incredible views over the River Dart and gardens.